Cold molecules in HI 21cm absorbers across redshifts 0.1-4: The sample

 Based on radio morphology and spectral energy distribution (SED) at cm wavelengths, the associated targets can be classified as compact radio sources ($<$15kpc) expanding through the host galaxy ISM \citep[][]{Odea21}.
-The expected values of radio continuum at 3mm is taken from the NASA Extragalactic Database (NED).
-Since many AGNs have variable fluxes, these are certainly only approximate.
-The flux densities from our millimeter observations, which will be presented in following tables, are also uncertain because these are obtained with a single dish, through a varying atmosphere.
-The atmospheric contribution is best subtracted though rapid wobbling, however it remains problematic in average weather conditions.
+The expected values of radio continuum at 3mm are taken from the NASA Extragalactic Database (NED).
+As many AGNs have variable fluxes, these are certainly only approximate.
+The flux densities from our mm observations, which are presented in the following tables, are also uncertain because these are obtained with a single dish and through a varying atmosphere.
+The atmospheric contribution is best subtracted though rapid wobbling; however, it remains problematic in average weather conditions.

-We have searched for molecular absorption at the lowest possible frequency, to maximize the continuum brightness level, and hence the detectability of absorption.
-All sources have been observed in CO lines, and according to their redshift HCO$^+$ lines, when possible.
-Our goal was to detect CO in emission or absorption, and simultaneously high density tracers, like HCO$^+$ or HCN, which become diffuse gas tracers in absorption.
-Note that some of the associated absorbers from the sample have been followed up to search for the OH line in absorption, with MeerKAT through the approved large program - the MeerKAT Absorption Line Survey \citep[MALS\footnote{$https://mals.iucaa.in/$};][]{Gupta2016, Gupta2021}.
+We searched for molecular absorption at the lowest possible frequency to maximize the continuum brightness level, and hence the detectability of absorption.
+All sources have been observed in CO lines and according to their redshift HCO$^+$ lines when possible.
+Our goal is to detect CO in emission or absorption and high-density tracers simultaneously, such as HCO$^+$ or HCN, which become diffuse gas tracers in absorption.
+We note that some of the associated absorbers from the sample have been followed up to search for the OH line in absorption, namely with MeerKAT through the approved large program - the MeerKAT Absorption Line Survey \citep[MALS\footnote{$https://mals.iucaa.in/$};][]{Gupta2016, Gupta2021}.